All blogs / 20+ Active machine learning and data science communities

 The Machine Learning and Data Science LinkedIn group is a community of professionals interested in the space.
 This includes engineers, data scientists, recruiters, business leaders, and more.
 It might be particularly worth checking out if you are looking to network or find a new role.

-There are plenty of great communities out there to check out whether you're a beginner or an industry veteran.
-I'll be keeping this list up to date, so if there's something you think is missing, please let me know!
+There are plenty of great communities out there to explore whether you're a beginner or an industry veteran.
+I hope this list helps you find a community to learn and connect with!